Atmospheric Remote Sensing: Instruments

 The airborne lidar for fisheries surveys is named FLOE (Fish Lidar, Oceanic, Experimental).

 How does it work?

-What has it seen?
+What has been measured?

 Is the laser safe?

-We have also investigated the potential hazard to marine mammals (Zorn, et al., 2000) for 13 species of cetaceans and pinnipeds.
+The laser beam is expanded to meet the ANSI standards for occupational laser safety at the surface.
+We also avoid illuminating boats by momentarily blocking the beam as we pass over.
+We have also investigated the potential hazard to marine mammals (Zorn et al., 2000) for 13 species of cetaceans and pinnipeds.
 We found that all of these were considerable less sensitive to laser illumination than humans and therefore not at risk from our lidar.
 There are no species that are expected to be more sensitive than the ones examined based on available information.
 Other marine creatures are expected to be even less sensitive than marine mammals from what we know about their visual systems.